o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

 Choose one of the following build types based on the primary focus of your development work, then follow the instructions in the corresponding tab:

-1. **Source Engine** - Choose this build type if you plan to make frequent changes to the engine source code.
+1. **Source engine** - Choose this build type if you plan to make frequent changes to the engine source code.

-1. **Pre-built SDK Engine** - Choose this build type if you're primarily interested in project development and you plan to make only infrequent changes (or no changes) to the engine source.
+1. **Pre-built SDK engine** - Choose this build type if you're primarily interested in project development and you plan to make only infrequent changes (or no changes) to the engine source.

 {{< tabs name="Engine build instructions" >}}
 {{% tab name="Source engine" %}}